-The architectural program seeking accreditation by the KAAB must be a degree program consists of academic study at, or in association with a university/tertiary-level institution sufficient to display performance of education as described in this chapter.
+The architectural program seeking accreditation by the KAAB must be a degree program (Bachelor or Master's degree) consists of academic study at, or in association with a university/tertiary-level institution sufficient to display performance of education as described in this chapter.
 The period of academic study must be not less than the equivalent of five years full-time studies.
-The conditions for accreditation is structured in 3 parts, consisted of 43 criteria in total.
+The conditions for accreditation is structured in 3 parts, consisted of 9 conditions, and 37 criteria in total.